jeremytammik/tbc/a/1529_revitlookup_reflect.md

 his [pull request #25 &ndash; old bug fixes and improvements of the new approach ](https://github.com/jeremytammik/RevitLookup/pull/25).

 At first sight, Victor was not at all impressed.
-Happily, on second thoughts, all is well and significant order has been restored again:
+Happily, on second thoughts, all is well and order has been restored again:

 - [Shock and gripe](#2)
 - [Commit summary](#3)